AriseAk/DuneLens/README.md

 **Script:** `backend/Scripts/segformer_test.py`

 Runs inference on a test set and reports mean IoU across all images.
-Predictions are optionally saved to an output directory.
+Predictions are saved to an output directory.

 ```bash
 cd backend/Scripts